Retirement may seem far away, or it might feel like it’s just around the corner.

 Determine How Much Money You Need to Save for Retirement

-When you’re creating your retirement plan, set goals that are specific and realistic.
+When creating your retirement plan, set goals that are specific and realistic.

 - Realistic goals feel more attainable and may help you stay more motivated to reach them.